Home Warranty Code Upgrades: Does Coverage Include Bringing Systems to Code?

 Which Home Warranty Companies Offer Code Upgrade Coverage?

 A handful of companies provide some level of code upgrade or permit coverage, but the details vary widely.
-Here's how the major players compare:
+Here's how the major players compare in 2026:

 Standard Plans (Most Providers)